mailslurp/examples/MAILSLURP_CLIENT_17_6_VALIDATION.md

 - Pinned all 23 npm manifests that directly depend on `mailslurp-client` to `17.6.0`; refreshed the 21 existing npm lockfiles and the Bun lockfile.
   The n8n example did not have a lockfile.
+- Overrode the Codecept helper's nested SDK dependency to use the direct `17.6.0` dependency; its published metadata still declares `^6.7.4`, but the lockfile and installed helper resolve to `17.6.0`.
+The smoke check also verifies nested SDK versions in npm lockfiles.
 - Switched examples to the portable named `MailSlurp` export.
 Native Node ESM exposes the CommonJS package's default export as an object, so constructing the screenshot example's dynamically imported default fails.